Kragrathea/pgcode/README.md

 Port can be set as part of installation.
 Default port is 7136

 # Moonraker config
 PrettyGCode should run as installed.
 But, depending on your setup, you may have to edit Moonraker.conf to allow access.
-Check that the machine you are browsing from is included in the cors_domains and/or trusted_clients sections.
+Check that the machine AND port you are browsing from is included in the cors_domains and/or trusted_clients sections.
 You may also have to turn on octoprint_compat

 Partial moonraker.conf
 ```